orhun/git-cliff/website/docs/configuration/git.md

 ### commit_parsers

 An array of commit parsers for determining the commit groups by using regex.
+The entire commit messages are affected wherever the regex is matched.

 Examples: